Pick up any work of fiction and flip through it. In fact, flip through several. How much of the novel is dialogue?

 Modifying Said

 Like drugs, just say no. If you feel the need to modify said with an adverb, chances are there’s a better way to show it.
 She said quietly = she whispered.
 He said loudly = he yelled.
-There are a few times when a modifier is justified, but challenge yourself on finding a better way before using it, either through a specific said-ism or showing through a BEAT.
+There are a few times when a modifier is justified, but challenge yourself to find a better way before using it, either through a specific said-ism or showing through a BEAT.

 BEATS: Too Many, Too Few, Too Fluffy